adaltas/node-csv-docs/src/md/parse/examples/file_interaction.md

 ---
 title: File system interaction
 description: Read and write UTF-8 CSV files
-keywords: ['csv', 'parse', 'parser', 'recipe', 'file', 'fs', 'read', 'write', 'utf8', 'utf-8', 'bom']
+keywords: ['csv', 'parse', 'parser', 'example', 'recipe', 'file', 'fs', 'read', 'write', 'utf8', 'utf-8', 'bom']
 ---

 # File system interaction

+This page provides 2 recipes to illustrate how.

-This recipe illustrates how to read and write to an UTF-8 file with a byte order mark (BOM).
+- Using the `sync` API to read and write to an UTF-8 file with a byte order mark (BOM)
+- Using the `sync` API to read an alternate encoding

 The native Node.js File System module named `fs` is used to read the content of a file.
 The parser doesn't provide any file access method, it is not its responsibility, and using the native `fs` module conjointly with the `csv-parse` is easy and natural.

 You must first choose the right API.
 This package exposed multiple API all backed by the same parsing algorithm and supporting the same options.
 Whether you select one API over another one encompasses the scope of this page and is documented inside the [API section](/parse/api/).

+## Using the `sync` API

-The easiest way is using the sync API.
+The easiest way is using the [sync API](/parse/api/sync/).
 You read the file and get its content.
-You then inject this content into the parser and get the result as an array of records.
+Then, you inject this content into the parser and get the result as an array of records.
 Records may be printed to the console and written to a file one JSON per line for each record.
+The [`bom` option](/parse/options/bom/) detect en remove the BOM present inside the data source if present.
 The [final code](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/recipe.file.js) looks like:

 `embed:packages/csv-parse/samples/recipe.file.js`